cosmasquantum/Getting_and_Cleaning-_Data_Project/README.md

          - Activities
          - Features

-        respectively.

-    2) merges the training and the test sets to create the combined data sets: Data, yData, Subject.
+    2) merges the training and the test sets to create the combined data sets:

+         - Data
+         - yData
+         - Subject

-    3) extracts only the mean and standard deviation for each measurement and creates a new data set: newData
+    3) extracts only the mean and standard deviation for each measurement and creates a new data set:

+         - newData

     4) creates a second, independent tidy data set, namely TidyData with the average of each variable for each activity and each subject.